saivineeths/QmlComponents/README.md

   - **Step 2 - <ins>Creating QDoc Configuration File</ins>**

       [QDoc Configuration file](https://doc.qt.io/qt-6/21-0-qdoc-configuration.html) is to tell QDoc where to find the source files that contain the QDoc comments.
-An example of qdocconf file is given by QT and can be found in [minimum.qdocconf](https://doc.qt.io/qt-6/21-1-minimum-qdocconf.html).
+An example of qdocconf file can be found in [minimum.qdocconf](https://doc.qt.io/qt-6/21-1-minimum-qdocconf.html).

-      Once the qdocconf file is created it has to be placed inside the directory "qdoc\config\" for this particular project.
+      Once the qdocconf file is created it has to be placed inside the directory "qdoc" inside the project folder.

-      **Note:** *Inside the config directory there is "config.qdocconf" which has the static commands which are part of a qdocconf file.
-So remove those commands from your custom created qdocconf file and insert a command "include(config.qdocconf)" at the start of your custom created qdocconf file.*
+      **Note:** *"config.qdocconf," located in the qdoc directory, contains the static commands that make up a qdocconf file.
+Rename the file with project name to your project name after copying the qdoc directory to your project.
+Change the commands in the project file so that they correspond to your project.*

   - **Step 3 - <ins>Running commands for the generation of Documentation files.</ins>**